testpilot/actionmailer-instyle/README.md

         %td= yield
 ```

-You will notice that we have added a stylesheet in the head, the location is not crucial, but the use of `stylesheet_include_tag` is because it will generate a link which we can process and feed through Sprockets in order to generate the inline styles.
+You will notice that we have added a stylesheet link in the `head`, this location is not crucial, but the use of `stylesheet_link_tag` is because it will generate a link which we can process and feed through Sprockets in order to generate the inline styles.

 **3. The stylesheet.**

-You can use any style off CSS you like, you can even include other application styles — such as activity feed styles if you are emailing a digest of an activity feed.
+You can use any style off CSS you like, we're using Sass.

 `app/assets/stylesheets/account_mailer.css.scss`: